 Ability to Benefit - Term used to describe a student's chances of being successful in a college-level course of study.
-A high school diploma or a GED can be used to document the ability to benefit from college.
-"Ability to benefit" can also be established by obtaining appropriate scores in reading, writing and mathematics on the College's assessment tests.
-For more detailed information, see an advisor or financial aid specialist.
+A high school diploma, GED or equivilent can be used to document the ability to benefit from college.
 Academic Advisement - Consulting with a college advisor to develop a plan for fulfilling the requirements to reach an educational objective.
 Participating in the advisement process will minimize the loss of credits for students planning to transfer.